 Mobile Friendly Update for SEO “Bigger” than Penguin and Panda

-Big changes are coming in SEO.
+Significant changes are coming in SEO.

-Will this upcoming mobile friendly update have a similar effect?
+Will this upcoming mobile-friendly update have a similar effect?

 We think so.
 Because the more users rely on their smartphones and tablets, the better these sites should ideally perform.
-Users value mobile friendly website design because it gets them immediate answers.
-Instant gratification.
-Users are finding mobile friendly websites an invaluable part of their everyday lives.
+Users value mobile-friendly website design because it gets them immediate answers—instant gratification.
+Users are finding mobile-friendly websites an invaluable part of their everyday lives.
 Mobile sites offer them better user experiences no matter where they are.